stephenhutchings/typicons.font/README.md

-Repacked Typicons font.
-Mostly, for use in fontello.
-If you plan to use it in your project - see license details on [original page](http://typicons.com/).

-Note, that ALL requests about artwork should be sent into original project.
+### Typicons

+Version 2.0 of Typicons, including source SVG files and the Fontello script used to generate the font files.
+Visit the [website](http://typicons.com/) for information on how to use Typicons on your website, a decription of how the font was made and more resources.

+If you wish to contact me regarding Typicons you can hit me up on [Twitter](http://twitter.com/typicons/).

 Info
 ----

-Difference from original:

-- mapped to fit unicode 6.1 standard (where possible)
+What's new in Typicons

+- added 104 new icons
+- added a second style
+- improved quality of vector artwork
+- mapped in the Private Use Area of Unicode to avoid being read by screen readers
 - rehinted with `ttfautohint`
 - grouped glyphs on demo page, for convenience
-  (and synced order with other iconic fonts)
 - changed css glyphs names, to be more semantic

 License